-- The Fire Alarm will likely sound, and everyone will evacuate the building, following the normal Evacuation Procedures (see page 8). - If there is no alarm, wait for instruction over the PA system.
-If you do not hear instructions and are able to do so, call Security at 415-503-6280. - Once the building has been evacuated, no one will be admitted into the building until normal power is restored. - If you are inside a functioning elevator, exit on the nearest floor and proceed out of the building using the stairwell. - If you are inside an elevator that stops functioning, remain in place and do not attempt to exit, since doing so may result in severe bodily harm and/or death.
+- The Fire Alarm will likely sound, and everyone will evacuate the building, following the normal Evacuation Procedures (see pages 10-11). - If there is no alarm, wait for instruction over the PA system.
+If you do not hear instructions and are able to do so, call Security at 415-503-6280 at Ann Getty Center and 415-503-6206 at Bowes Center. - Once the building has been evacuated, no one will be admitted into the building until normal power is restored. - If you are inside a functioning elevator, exit on the nearest floor and proceed out of the building using the stairwell. - If you are inside an elevator that stops functioning, remain in place and do not attempt to exit, since doing so may result in severe bodily harm and/or death.
 Use the emergency call button to contact the emergency call center.